Food Trends: Superdrinks

 Superdrink #4 Almond Water

-A list of superdrink waters isn’t a list without the inclusion of almond water.
 For almond lovers, this is the perfect thirst-quenching drink.
-With notes of almonds and vanilla, this nutrient-rich superdrink will keep you both refreshed and satisfied.
+With notes of almonds and vanilla, this nutrient-rich water will keep you both refreshed and satisfied.

 Nutrition enthusiasts know how beneficial the humble almond is.
 Almonds offer an excellent source of protein and essential fatty acids, and also contain magnesium, potassium, zinc, selenium, phosphorus, and vitamin E.